ebd622/docs/keystore_truststore.md

 Java distribution includes a file `$JAVA_HOME/lib/security/cacerts`, it is a collection of trusted certificate authority (CA) certificates.
 This is default trustore for JVM.
 A list of certificates, included into `cacerts`, may be different for different JVMs, it depends on a vendor.

 ## Passwords
 Both keystore and truststore are secured with a password.
+A password is used to protect the integrity of a keystore. if you don't provide any store password, you can still read the contents of a store.
+The command keytool -list demonstrates this behavior (use it with an empty password).

 ## Methods
 ### Server authentication